 At the end of each semester the clinical educators will review each students' progress toward attaining the skill set necessary to function as a competent speech language pathologist.
-For each clinical rotation (including rotations in the in-house training clinic and at clinical externship sites) a grade of either satisfactory or unsatisfactory will be assigned based on the progress the student has made toward meeting the competencies outlined on the clinical portion of the KASA (see Appendix B).
-Details relative to expectations for incoming students and how students are evaluated, graded, and (if necessary) remediated in terms of their performance of the clinical skills necessary to function as a speech/language pathologist are described below.
+For each clinical rotation (including rotations in the in-house training clinic and at clinical externship sites) a grade of either 'satisfactory' or 'unsatisfactory' will be assigned based on the progress the student has made toward meeting the competencies outlined on the clinical portion of the KASA (see Appendix B).
+Details relative to expectations for students including the process of evaluation, grading, and (if necessary) remediation for clinical skills necessary to function as a speech/language pathologist are described below.